elliotttf/upgit/README.md

     name: COMMITTER_NAME,
     email: COMMITTER_EMAIL,
   },
-  // This is a github token to use when opening the PR.
+  // This is a github info to use when opening the PR.
-  GITHUB_TOKEN
+  {
+    user: GITHUB_USER,
+    token: GITHUB_TOKEN,
+  }
 );

 ug.pullIfNeeded()